 Investigating the possible link between habitual diet, physical activity, sleeping patterns, obesity status and age with gut bacterial composition, gut barrier function, metabolic endotoxemia, systemic inflammation and glycemic control.

-It has been suggested that changes in the composition of the gut microbiota may drive insulin resistance and type 2 diabetes through a mechanism that is linked to increased gut permeability and the development of metabolic endotoxemia and inflammation.
+It has been suggested that changes in the composition of the gut microbiota may drive insulin resistance and type 2 diabetes.
+This could occur through a mechanism that is linked to the increased movement of molecules from the gut to the blood, and the development of inflammation.

-The aim of this project is to investigate the relationship between different physiological and behavioural/ lifestyle variables (such as habitual diet, physical activity, sleeping patterns, obesity status and age etc.) and measures of gut bacterial composition, gut barrier function, metabolic endotoxemia, systemic inflammation and glycemic control.
+The aim of this project is to investigate the relationship between different physiological and behavioural/ lifestyle variables (such as habitual diet, physical activity, sleeping patterns, obesity status and age etc.) and measures of gut bacterial composition, gut barrier function, inflammation and blood sugar.

 For more information about the study contact: email@example.com or phone 01509 226445

 Study Poster: Recruitment Poster (R18-P206)

 Patient Information Sheet: The Gut Microbiota Study- Participant information sheet